 All in all, 5k times can be pretty subjective depending on the person in question.
 As you may have already gathered from reading so far, men tend to finish faster than women.

-By using a system called age-grading, you can compare your race times to others while factoring in your gender and age.
+By using a system called age-grading, you can compare your race times to others while factoring in your gender and age group.

 There’s this running tool called an age-graded calculator that will allow you to figure out your age-graded race time and compare it to other runners.

-While there’s nothing you can do about your age at the time you decide to compete in a 5k run, you can train yourself up to where you stand a better chance of finishing amongst the quicker competition.
+While there’s nothing you can do about your age at the time you decide to run a 5k, you can train yourself up to where you stand a better chance of finishing amongst the quicker competition.